iamdonovan/iamdonovan.github.io/docs/teaching/hpc-intro/shell/input.rst

 We'll start by looking at ``wc`` ("word count"), which counts the number of lines, words, and characters in a file.
 Navigate to where you have saved the ``sample_data`` folder, then use ``ls`` to show the contents of the directory.
-You should have 37 ``.data`` files, corresponding to 37 different Historic Met Station datasets.
+You should have 37 ``.txt`` files, corresponding to 37 different Historic Met Station datasets.

 Let's start by looking at the ``wc`` output for a single file, **armagh.txt**: